 The DOS BEHAVE fire behavior prediction and fuel modeling system was first available to the field in 1984.
 JFSP funded a much-needed redesign and update to the BehavePlus fire modeling system version 1.0 in 2002.
 Each version update has offered additional features and fire modeling capabilities.
-Version 2 was released in 2003, Version 3 in 2005, Version 4 in 2008, and Version 5 in 2009.
-The Fire Characteristics Chart was released in 2011.
+Version 2 was released in 2003, Version 3 in 2005, Version 4 in 2008, Version 5 in 2009, and Version 6 in 2018.
+The Fire Characteristics Chart was released in 2011 and updated in 2013.
 A description of changes from the old BEHAVE system through each version of BehavePlus is available as a PDF.

 Fire modeling capabilities: